QAGCodes/MeetUp/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
-- [x] Page for user to Login and signup
+- [x] User can sign in
+- [x] User can sign up
+- [x] User is taken to a screen to create their profile
 - [x] User can view active invites
 - [x] User can accept invites
 - [x] User can view who accepted the invite